Engin-Boot/capture-behavior-of-a-visit-counter-Varsha-Chalasani/needs-director.md

 Scenario: Compute parking slots to reserve for visiting specialists

-  Given : Entry-card issuer type sensor, we have a week's trend.
+  Given : Entry-card issuer type sensor, we have a week's visit trends, visiting doctor's schedule.

-  When : day beginning.
+  When : Before doctor visits.

   Then : Computes average number of visits per day.
   Reserve parking lots.